c3g/mhcut-browser/README.md

 #### Set Up Python Virtual Environment

+Before setting up the virtual environment, you may need to install a package called `python3-dev` (Debian/similar) or `python3-devel` (RHEL).

 Create a Python 3 virtual environment in the main project directory with the following commands, ran from the root project directory: